iotaledger/wasp/documentation/docs/guide/chains_and_nodes/node-config.md

 A new authentication scheme `JWT` was introduced but should be treated as **experimental**.

-With this addition, the configuration was slightly modified and a new plugin `users` was introduced.
+With this addition, the configuration was slightly modified, and a new plugin `users` was introduced.

-Both, the basic authentication and the JWT authentication pull their valid users from the users plugin from now on.
+Both the basic and JWT authentication pull their valid users from the `users` plugin.

-Furthermore, the API and the Dashboard are now capable to use one of the three authentication schemes independently.
+Furthermore, the API and the Dashboard can use one of the three authentication schemes independently.

-Users are currently stored inside the configuration (under `users`) and the passwords are saved as clear text (for now!).
+Users are currently stored inside the configuration (under `users`), and the passwords are saved as clear text for the time being.

-The default configuration contains one user "wasp" with both API and Dashboard permissions.
+The default configuration contains one user "wasp" with API and Dashboard permissions.

 While the basic authentication only validates username and password, the JWT authentication validates permissions additionally.

 To enable the JWT authentication change `webapi.auth.scheme` and/or `dashboard.auth.scheme` to `jwt`.

-If you have enabled JWT for the webapi, you need to call `wasp-cli login` from now on before doing any requests.
+If you have enabled JWT for the webapi, you need to call `wasp-cli login` before making any requests.

 One login has a duration of exactly 24 hours by default.
-This can be changed inside the configuration at (webapi/dashboard)`.auth.jwt.durationHours`
+You can change this setting in the configuration at ( webapi/dashboard)`.auth.jwt.durationHours`

 ## Peering

 Wasp nodes connect to other Wasp peers to form committees.
 There is exactly one TCP connection between two Wasp nodes participating in the same committee.
-Each node uses the `peering.port` setting to specify the port that will be used for peering.
+Each node uses the `peering.port` setting to specify the port used for peering.

 `peering.netid` must have the form `host:port`, with a `port` value equal to `peering.port`, and where `host` must resolve to the machine where the node is